-ADMISSION TO THE SCHOOL OF EDUCATION REQUIREMENTS FOR DEGREE-SEEKING APPLICANTS Pre-application requirements are as follows:
+ADMISSION TO THE GRADUATE EDUCATION PROGRAM

+REQUIREMENTS FOR DEGREE-SEEKING APPLICANTS Pre-

 - Completed application. - Bachelor's degree from a regionally accredited U.S. institution or a nationally recognized university outside of the U.S. - Official transcripts for all degrees received. - Official transcripts for any courses not listed in the degree transcript that might be relevant to the degree program (if such transcripts are not submitted, leveling courses may be required). - A 2.75 cumulative undergraduate grade point average. - Demonstrated English proficiency (non-native English speakers only).
-Please see page 10 of the Graduate Academic Catalog for information about the English proficiency requirement. - For international students, please see page 10 of the Graduate Academic Catalog for information about requirements for international students.
+Please see page 10 of the Graduate Academic Catalog for information about the English proficiency - For international students, please see page 10 of the Graduate Academic Catalog for information about requirements for international students.